Table of Contents

 - Results in large scars and a flat chest

-- Causes the chest to be concave (“dented” in).
+- Causes the chest to be concave (“dented”).

-SWIM breast reconstruction is an alternative to a traditional breast reconstruction without implants with a shorter recovery time compared to other approaches.
+SWIM breast reconstruction is an alternative to a traditional breast reconstruction without implants that has a shorter recovery time compared to other approaches.
 The technique delivers successful results and leaves the breast smaller and more natural-looking with just one surgery.

 A tissue flap procedure is one way to construct a breast after cancer surgery.
 Free flap is a technique that relocates tissue, fat, and skin from another body area to create a new breast.

 This can be a tricky procedure because blood vessels need to be reconnected to the chest wall for the tissue to survive.